TheCodingCanal/KryptoniteMod/README.md

 - Player of modded minecraft

 You can reach me on all platforms @TheCodingCanal or send an email to thecodingcanal@gmail.com

+## Take Aways
+- Learn the basics of how modding in minecraft works
+- Feel comfortable to start adding your own custom items in your mod
+- Learn a bit more about how Java projects work

 Our mod is based on the kryptonite gem.
 You can replace that with whatever you'd like and make your own mod.